 Unfortunately for Miss Brill, if she’s going to wait around for voyeuristic opportunities, she’s going to overhear conversations she’d rather not.
 One of these conversations will lead her to an epiphany she’d rather not have.

-Her weekly plan is to sit in the public gardens on her ‘special’ bench and wait for people to join her on the other end of it.
+Miss Brill’s weekly date with herself is to sit in the public gardens on her ‘special’ bench and wait for people to join her on the other end of it.
 She pretends to be listening to the band, though she has no real appreciation of music.
 (Rather than listening to the music, she’s imagining there is no audience at all.)

 The Battle scene takes place not between the main character (Miss Brill) and an opponent she encounters along her journey.
 Mansfield does something slightly different: The Battle happens between Miss Brill’s proxy and the man who blows smoke in her face–a blatant and insulting form of rejection.